Click on a letter above to view the list of gems.

 Atomic Number

 The number of protons in an atom defines what element it is.
-For example carbon atoms have six protons, hydrogen atoms have one, and oxygen atoms have eight.
+For example, hydrogen atoms have one proton, carbon atoms have six protons and oxygen atoms have eight.
+Each element has a unique number of protons.
+No two elements have the same number of protons, therefore each element has a unique atomic number.
 The number of protons in an atom is referred to as the atomic number of that element.
 The number of protons in an atom also determines the chemical behavior of the element.

 Atomic Symbol

-The atomic symbol is one or two letters chosen to represent an element ("H" for "hydrogen," etc.).
+The atomic symbol is one or two letters chosen to represent an element ("H" for "hydrogen", etc.).
 These symbols are used internationally.
 Typically, a symbol is the truncated name of the element or the truncated Latin name of the element.
+The colors of the atomic symbols were chosen by us for purposes of clarity and not part of the format of the Periodic Table.
+Atomic symbol colors are further explained below in "State of the Element".

 Periods and Groups